Worker Cooperative Fabrication Lab Utilization and Queue Planner

 Members cross-trained to operate machines

-Model and formulas (what the calculator is doing)
+Model and formulas

-Worked example (with the default values)
+Worked example using the default values

-The average job takes 4.3 hours.
-Weekly demand is 38 × 4.3 = 163.4 hours.
-Effective capacity is 6 × 72 × 0.88 = 380.2 hours.
-Utilization is therefore about 43%, which typically indicates comfortable slack for maintenance, training, and rush work.
+The total time per job is 4.3 hours.
+Weekly demand is therefore 38 × 4.3 = 163.4 hours.
+Effective weekly capacity is 6 × 72 × 0.88 = 380.2 hours.
+Utilization comes out to roughly 43%.
+At that level, the lab usually has meaningful room for maintenance, collaborative learning, and unpredictable member requests without immediately threatening the turnaround promise.

 Planning notes for cooperative governance